 - Do not operate the pump without the belt guard properly attached.
 Disconnect the pump motor from the electrical supply at the main disconnect before removing the belt guard.
 Replace the belt guard before reconnecting the power supply to the pump motor.
-Operating the pump without the belt guard properly installed exposes personnel in the vicinity of the pump to risk from rotating drive components. - Do not operate the pump with oxygen-enriched gas (greater than 21% by volume) in the suction line, unless the pump has been prepared with an inert fluid suitable for the application and equipped with seal and start/stop purge system.

-WARNING: Pumping oxygen-enriched gases with mineral oil or other non-inert fluids and without proper purges can cause fire or explosion in the pump, resulting in damage or serious bodily injury.

-- Take precautions to avoid prolonged or excessive exposure to oil mist or process materials emanating from the discharge of the pump. - Do not allow the pump to discharge into a closed, or inadequately ventilated room.
-Where process vapor contains environmentally unfriendly chemical vapor, pump discharge must be connected to the properly sized scrubber system to neutralize the harmful chemicals prior to the discharge to the atmosphere.
-Laws and ordinances may pertain to your local area regarding discharge of oil mist, oil vapor, chemical vapor to atmosphere.
-Check local laws and ordinances prior to operation of the pump with discharge to outside atmosphere. - Do not restrict the pump discharge in any way, or place valves in the discharge line.
+Operating the pump without the belt guard properly installed exposes personnel in the vicinity of the pump to risk from rotating drive components. - Do not operate the pump with oxygen-enriched gas (greater than 20% by volume) in the suction line, unless the pump has been prepared with an inert fluid suitable for the application.
+Pumping oxygen-enriched gases with mineral oil or other non-inert fluids can cause fire or explosion in the pump, resulting in damage or serious bodily injury. - Take precautions to avoid prolonged or excessive exposure to oil mist or process materials emanating from the discharge of the pump. - Do not allow the pump to discharge into a closed, or inadequately ventilated room.
+Always use a discharge oil mist eliminator unless the pump discharge is discharged to outside atmosphere.
+Laws and ordinances may pertain to your local area regarding discharge of oil mist or vapor to atmosphere.
+Check local laws and ordinances prior to operation of the pump with discharge to outside atmosphere.
+Venting of the discharge of an oil mist eliminator to outside atmosphere is highly recommended. - Do not restrict the pump discharge in any way, or place valves in the discharge line.
 The vacuum pump is a compressor and will generate high pressures without stalling the motor when operated at low suction pressures.
 Excessive pressure could cause damage or serious bodily injury. - Disconnect the pump motor from the electrical supply at the main disconnect before disassembling or servicing the pump.
 Make sure pump is completely reassembled, the belt guard is properly installed, and that all fill and drain valves are installed and closed before reconnecting the power supply.
 Accidental starting or operation of the pump while maintenance is in progress could cause damage or serious bodily injury. - Lift pump only by the lifting lugs supplied with the pump.
 DO NOT lift equipment attached to pump by the pump lifting lugs. - Do not touch hot surfaces on the pump.
 In normal operation at low pressures, surface temperatures will not normally exceed 180° F (82° C).
 Prolonged operation at 200 Torr (267 mbar a) may cause surface temperatures as high as 220° F (104° C)